twilightscapes/memegenes-old/src/content/posts/scarylake-filter.md

 <div class="contentbody" style="text-align:left !important; margin-top:0;">

-Kari Lake is an American journalist who has gained notoriety for her coverage of election fraud in Arizona.
+Skari Lake is an American journalist who has gained notoriety for her coverage of election fraud in Arizona.
 Lake is the chief anchor and investigative reporter for Fox 10 News in Phoenix, Arizona.
 She has spent years covering the issue of election fraud and has been at the forefront of efforts to uncover the truth about the 2020 US Presidential Election.

 Lake's coverage of election fraud began in the lead up to the 2020 election, when she started to receive reports of irregularities from concerned citizens and election observers.
 She quickly became a vocal advocate for election transparency and began to investigate the claims of fraud that were circulating.
 Her reporting was some of the first to bring attention to the issue in Arizona and helped to spur a broader national conversation about the integrity of the election.